 While the tables in this article can give you a general idea of what to expect for moving container costs, remember that there’s no set price for a moving and storage container rental from PODS or any other company.
 Moving container companies look at a number of factors when they’re preparing a quote for your move.

 Your Starting and Ending Locations

-The zip codes that you’re moving from and to can affect the bottom line price for your move, mainly because of the differences in availability at different locations.
-How far the company needs to travel to deliver or pick up your containers also comes into play here.
-And moving in rural areas is often cheaper than in cities, because transporting containers is easier in places without traffic and tight parking.
+The ZIP codes that you’re moving from and to can affect the bottom line price for your move — and not just because of distance!
+For example, differences in availability at different locations can directly impact your pricing.
+How far the company needs to travel to deliver or pick up your PODS moving containers, as well as local conditions, also come into play.

 The Timing of Your Move

 Spring and summer are peak moving times, which means it’s often more expensive to reserve a moving container during these months.
 And since more people want to move on the weekends, prices may go up to reflect more limited availability on Saturdays and Sundays.

 This one may seem like a no-brainer, but the distance of your move will affect your cost.
 The farther you go, the more it will cost, especially with moving container companies, where the costs associated with transporting the moving containers (like fuel and vehicle maintenance) are built into your quote.

 If you have more stuff, you’ll need more or bigger moving containers, which will cost more than if you use smaller or fewer containers.

 Many moving container companies offer add-on services, such as packing help, moving supplies, and supplemental insurance for your containers or your belongings.
 Purchasing any of these extras will add to your total cost.

 89% of users select this mover